silverailscolo/ejb/_posts/en-us/2017-11-07-assembling-kit-rlw-k27.md

 Add two 1 mm thick styrene shims between the tender trucks and the sub frame to clear the wheels and get the rear coupler at the correct height.
 Drill a hole to attach a connection bar between the tender and the engine.
-Also attach a small pin below the bottom of the firebox/engine cabin (eg. a thin tube pointing down, affixed with a small bolt from above).
+Also attach a small pin below the bottom of the firebox/engine cabin (e.g. a thin tube pointing down, affixed with a small bolt from above).

 <figure><img src='{{ "/assets/img/blog/K27_image2.jpg" | relative_url }}' alt="Connecting the tender" class='img-fluid'><figcaption class="kleiner">Connecting the tender</figcaption></figure>